Skip to main content

 • The Vacancy Status screen.

-• The Volcanic publishing web services.
+• Your website's publishing web services.

 Without both, the Publish, Unpublish, and Relist buttons won't appear when managing vacancies.